-It was through music that Thornley met his wife Mary, née Ashmell.
-She had shown outstanding talent as a violinist from a very young age and played in the LSO, from the age of 14, for just short of 70 years – probably unequalled anywhere.
+It was through music that Thornley met his wife Mary, nee Ashmell.
+She had shown outstanding talent on the violin from a very young age and played in the LSO, from the age of 14, for just short of 70 years – an achievement probably unequalled anywhere.
 They married in September 1934.
-Arthur was soon appointed Honorary Secretary to the LSO and Mary remembered, ‘So devoted was he to his work that after we married, the typewriter came on honeymoon with us.’
+Arthur was soon appointed Honorary Secretary to the LSO and Mary remembered, ‘So devoted was he to his work, that after we married the typewriter came on honeymoon with us.’
 It is thanks to Arthur’s meticulous record keeping that we know so much about the early history of the orchestra.

 During the early years of the war it was necessary to scale down the LSO and give concerts in the New Walk Art Gallery on a Saturday afternoon under the name People’s Concerts.
-Thornley conducted almost 50 concerts over a two year period.
+Arthur conducted almost 50 concerts over a two year period.
 They reverted back to the LSO title on the odd occasion when Sargent was able to appear as guest conductor.

-It is no exaggeration to say that it was the extraordinary determination of Thornley that kept LSO afloat in these difficult years.
-In the words of the Leicester Mercury, “No one has worked harder during the war to keep music alive than Mr Arthur Thornley.”
-The same paper also noted, “Mr Arthur Thornley is generally acknowledged to be the most versatile musician in Leicester at the present time.
-Not only can he play just about every instrument in the orchestra but he can orchestrate and conduct.”
+It is no exaggeration to say that it was Arthur’s extraordinary determination that kept LSO afloat in these difficult years.
+In the words of the Leicester Mercury, ‘No one has worked harder during the war to keep music alive than Mr Arthur Thornley.’
+The same paper also noted, ‘Mr Arthur Thornley is generally acknowledged to be the most versatile musician in Leicester at the present time.
+Not only can he play just about every instrument in the orchestra but he can orchestrate and conduct.’

 After the war he founded and directed the Leicester Opera Club and often had to arrange and transcribe music.
-Arthur Thornley often said he was “an amateur and proud of it”.
-The only thing he ever got paid for was a reduced version of the Grand March from Aida published by Novello.
+Arthur often said he was ‘an amateur and proud of it’.
+The only thing he ever got paid for was a reduced version of the ‘Grand March’ from Aida published by Novello.
 This was done for the Little Theatre – no room for a big orchestra.